Skip to main content

 Adaption, process evaluation and realist evaluation - interventions in complex systems

-This three-day course is offered in a collaboration between the Unit of Health promotion, University of Southern Denmark and the Centre for Development, Evaluation, Complexity and Implementation in Public Health Improvement (DECIPHer), Cardiff University, UK – a Public Health Research Centre of Excellence.
+This three-day PhD course is offered through a collaboration between the Unit of Health Promotion Research, University of Southern Denmark, DK, and the Centre for Development, Evaluation, Complexity and Implementation in Public Health Improvement (DECIPHer) at Cardiff University, UK – a recognised Public Health Research Centre of Excellence.

-The British Medical Research Council’s (MRC) framework for development and evaluation of complex interventions are used world-wide to improve the quality of interventions in public health and applied health sciences.
+The course is centred on the British Medical Research Council’s (MRC) framework for the development and evaluation of complex interventions, which is widely used internationally to strengthen the quality and relevance of intervention research in public health and applied health sciences.

-The course will provide the participants with a working knowledge of the theory and practice of adaption, process evaluation and realist evaluation of interventions in complex systems and understanding of:
+The course aims to provide participants with a solid working knowledge of the theory and practice of adaptation, process evaluation, and realist evaluation of interventions in complex systems.
+Upon completion of the course, participants will have gained an understanding of:

-• Program theory and logic modelling in interventions in complex systems
+• Programme theory and logic modelling in interventions in complex systems

-• The concept of adaption and key issues in adaption processes
+• The concept of adaptation and key issues in adaptation processes

-• Stakeholder involvement and other key elements in the 2021 MRC framework
+• Stakeholder involvement and other core elements of the 2021 MRC framework

-• The role of process evaluation in understanding interventions in complex systems
+• The role of process evaluation in understanding complex interventions

 • Evaluation questions and process evaluation methods